shah-in-boots/notes/docs/Epidemiology/programming-formula-lists.md

 - operation(s): such as `log()` transformation
 - label: an abbreviated character string for variable display
 - description: explanation of a variable if needed, particularly as part of or from a data dictionary
+- distribution: the pattern of how the data is expected to be (or how the data happens to be), could also be a verification step
+- class: expected character time
+- data: if a vector of a data is added to this from a data set, can be stored with the term, or could also come from turning a data-set into terms

 ## Formulas